 I have worked many years with those suffering with addiction, mental health disorders, bereavement and eating disorders as well as parenting issues and relationship conflicts.
 After a time I decided to focus my work in the field of grief and loss.
 I worked for a few years facilitating group therapy in a psychiatric unit of a local hospital and it was there that I realized that most of the people who found themselves in that locked unit were there due to issues that stemmed from grief and loss.
 Whether the person had clinical depression, bipolar disorder, was grieving a spouse who had died or left them, lost a child, lost all hope and felt nothing but despair which may have led them to a suicide attempt, experienced a loss of purpose and meaning due to retirement, illness, aging or loss of ability, or had an ambiguous loss, such as loving someone who was suffering with addiction, mentally ill, or dementia, they all had grief.
 Their loved ones also had grief as well.
 I wanted to reach folks before they got to the locked psychiatric unit.
 Not that there is anything wrong with an inpatient unit, as it can save one's life.
 But I thought if I could reach some people when they were younger, teens or college students or young adults and talk to them about losses, grief and healthy ways to cope, it could make a difference in their lives.

-I am so blessed to have four young adult children ages 30, 27, 24 and 21 who inspire me daily with how they want to help others and make an impact in this world of ours including traveling to countries such as China, Uganda, Belize, Bologna, to do service work and/or to teach a language and to be part of supporting many affected by trauma, grief and loss.
-I am also blessed with two loving dogs, Miles and Cody who have been in YouTube videos about coping with loss.
+I am so blessed to have four young adult children ages 35, 31, 28 and 25 who inspire me daily with how they want to help others and make an impact in this world of ours including traveling to countries such as China, Uganda, Belize, Bologna, to do service work and/or to teach a language and to be part of supporting many affected by trauma, grief and loss.
+I also blessed with a sweet loving Mini Aussiedoodle named Rocky who will be a therapy dog one day.

 I reside in New Jersey and speak all over the United States.